 Unfortunately, I was unable to determine how many units are in this squad but here is an aerial photo showing 7 planes.
 Google satellite shows 8.
 We can assume at least one or 2 is out at all times.

 It’s too bad you actually hear them a lot more than you see them because of all the cloud cover and rain in the fall and winter, but they are out there!

 Random Facts (will be updated as I learn more)

 One of the F-15’s crashed off the coast during a training exercise back in 2007.
 The pilot Major Greg “Grumpy” Young, did die. [link]

-Oregon also host Klamath Falls 173rd Fighter Wing at Kingsley Field where pilots go to train to fly the F-15C.
-These guys are known as the… they don’t seem to have a name but you can see how awesome they are here.
+Oregon also hosts Klamath Falls 173rd Fighter Wing at Kingsley Field where pilots go to train to fly the F-15C.
+These guys are known as the… they don’t seem to have a name, but you can see how awesome they are here.
 They are not state militia like the Redhawks.
-They are run by the United Sates Air Force Education and Training Command.
+They are run by the United States Air Force Education and Training Command.
 (AETC) MAJCOM. [link]

 As always, please share and subscribe for more Portland!